canonical/k8s-snap/docs/src/snap/howto/security/cis-assessment.md

 In what follows we iterate over all hardening recommendations and, when possible, provide information on how to comply with each one manually.
-This can be used for manually auditing the CIS and DISA STIG hardening state of a cluster.
+This can be used for manually auditing the CIS hardening state of a cluster.

 ### Control Plane Security Configuration